epfl-ada/ada-2021-project-palomamo/docs/index.md

 ### Detailed view on gender minorities
-The Quotebank also represent gender diverse individuals such as non-binary, transgender or genderfluid individuals (see Lexicon for more details).
+The Quotebank also represent gender diverse individuals such as non-binary, transgender or genderfluid individuals (see the Lexicon at the bottom for more details).
 Statistics for the representation of those gender minorities are extremely hard to get.
 They either don’t exist yet or are misled due to a part of the society being still sceptical about the existence of other genders than cisgender male and female.
 A survey conducted in 2011 by the Equality and Human Rights Commission estimates that they consist between “0.1-2% [of the general population](https://doi.org/10.1016/j.ecl.2019.01.001) depending on the inclusion criteria and geographic location."

 {% include counts_other_uk_2019.html %}

 Knowing that these minorities consist of a fraction between 0.1% and 2% of the population, it is more difficult to assess if they are really underrepresented in the press.
-For the selection of newspapers the representation stays constant throughout the 5-year span and the average fluctuates between 0.05 and 0.8% which corresponds to the reality._
+For the selection of newspapers the representation stays constant throughout the 5-year span and the average fluctuates between 0.05 and 0.8% which corresponds to the reality.

 *Can these first conclusions be extended to some other countries with a completely different cultural background?*